LouisMazel/maz-ui/packages/docs/docs/components/maz-input-number.md

 ---
 title: MazInputNumber
-description: MazInputNumber is a standalone component that replaces the standard html input text and formats the number according to the locale provided
+description: MazInputNumber is a number input component with increment and decrement buttons for user-friendly input.
+Customizable size, disabled state, and limit values.
 ---

 # {{ $frontmatter.title }}